 Do I need to re-sync mid-year NWEA results with Liftoff?

-Liftoff is an adaptive intervention program.
-Students will not lose any Alien Rankings they have previously earned in Liftoff, but re-syncing mid-year will shift their rockets.
+Re-syncing mid-year will shift student rocket placement.
 Their rockets may move up or down in certain areas depending on their new RIT scores.
 Some students may even see their rockets suddenly move to the top galaxy and will no longer have any additional practice to complete in Liftoff.

 Since re-syncing does result in the shifting of the student's rockets, some schools may prefer to not re-sync mid-year and would like to continue to allow students to work through their Liftoff Galaxies.